 It further confirmed that there was no obligation on an insured to carry out a “rolling assessment” of whether a past event was likely to give rise to a claim.

 The case reminds insurers that care is required in the drafting of fundamental clauses within contracts of insurance to avoid ambiguity and the potential for conflict - particularly as uncertainty will be probably interpreted in favour of the policyholder.
 This is particularly the case where differing wordings can have differing interpretations.
-For example, many professional indemnity policies require notification where an event “may give rise to a claim” – the threshold for notification being far lower than “likely to give rise to a call” and therefore more favourable to insurers.
+For example, many professional indemnity policies require notification where an event “may give rise to a claim” – the threshold for notification being far lower than “likely to give rise to a claim” and therefore more favourable to insurers.

 The insurance policy in this case was a public and product liability wording and was occurrence based.
 However, most professional indemnity and financial lines policies are ‘claims made’ and often do impose a duty of enquiry.
 The Court of Appeal commented on this and confirmed that, whilst such duties can be imposed, insurers must be clear in their intentions.